luispuerto/luispuerto-net/_posts/2017-12-11-disconnecting-the-dgpu-in-a-late-2011-macbook-pro-third-way.md

 **Update 2017.12.18-14.42 EET**: I've tried to wake up from hibernation without gxfCardStatus and it worked pretty well I didn't have any issue, so if you don't want to have it installed or at least running in the background I think it's OK.

-**Update 2018.01.09-21.35 EET**: After install the [security update to mitigate the effects of Spectre](https://support.apple.com/en-gb/HT208397), I have to apply the fix again as explained [here](https://luisspuerto.net/blog/2017/12/disconnecting-the-dgpu-in-a-late-2011-macbook-pro-third-way/#in-case-you-have-to-update).
+**Update 2018.01.09-21.35 EET**: After install the [security update to mitigate the effects of Spectre](https://support.apple.com/en-gb/HT208397), I have to apply the fix again as explained [here](/blog/2017/12/11/disconnecting-the-dgpu-in-a-late-2011-macbook-pro-third-way/#in-case-you-have-to-update).
 Everything worked fine, but on wake up of hibernation I got a black screen a couple of times.
 Also the computer didn't turn off and got stuck in a black screen.
 I really don't know what is the reason, but seems it's related to the `gpuswitch` parameter.
 I changed to 0 and then to 2 again, and seems that everything is normal again.
 But I don't know if it's really that or it's other thing.

 **Update 2018.01.21-09.20 EET**: I just installed macOS update 10.13.3 and after testing a little bit I got to the conclusion that what work best for me is to set `pmset -a gpuswitch 1`

 * * *

 Ok!!!!!!
 There is a third, and I think final, solution to totally deactivate the dGPU.
 Till this moment this is my favorite solution and I even have the brightness back to my computer.
 Also it sleeps correctly.
-You can check my previous post also [1](https://luisspuerto.net/blog/2017/12/my-macbook-pro-late-2011s-discrete-graphics-card-said-ciao-again/) & [2](https://luisspuerto.net/blog/2017/12/disconnecting-the-dgpu-in-a-late-2011-macbook-pro-another-way/).
+You can check my previous post also [1](/blog/2017/12/05/my-macbook-pro-late-2011s-discrete-graphics-card-said-ciao-again/) & [2](/blog/2017/12/08/disconnecting-the-dgpu-in-a-late-2011-macbook-pro-another-way/).

 We all have to thank to [MacRumors community](https://forums.macrumors.com/threads/force-2011-macbook-pro-8-2-with-failed-amd-gpu-to-always-use-intel-integrated-gpu-efi-variable-fix.2037591/page-50#post-25581450) that all of them have been working really hard to create a workable solution to all of us.
-This guide is almost a exact copy of the one posted by <a class="username" dir="auto" href="https://forums.macrumors.com/members/mikeyn.1088105/">MikeyN</a> [here](https://forums.macrumors.com/threads/force-2011-macbook-pro-8-2-with-failed-amd-gpu-to-always-use-intel-integrated-gpu-efi-variable-fix.2037591/page-35#post-24956091).
+This guide is almost a exact copy of the one posted by MikeyN [here](https://forums.macrumors.com/threads/force-2011-macbook-pro-8-2-with-failed-amd-gpu-to-always-use-intel-integrated-gpu-efi-variable-fix.2037591/page-35#post-24956091).
 I've just changed somethings and added the [AMDGPUWakeHandler](https://github.com/blackgate/AMDGPUWakeHandler) to manage the sleep.

 ## The fix